Jordi Puig-Suari

-Jordi Puig-Suari is a professor and aerospace technology developer.
+Jordi Puig-Suari is an aerospace technology developer and retired professor.
 He is the co-inventor of the CubeSat standard together with Bob Twiggs, and the co-founder of Tyvak Nano-Satellite Systems.

 Early life and education

 Puig-Suari was born in the Catalan region of Spain in 1965 to parents Josep Puig Mas and Leonor Suari Rojo.
 After moving to the United States, Puig-Suari obtained his BS and MS degrees from Purdue University School of Aeronautics and Astronautics, in 1988 and 1990, respectively.
 He then completed PhD dissertation at Purdue with Professor James Longuski as thesis advisor.

 Career

 From 1994 to 1998, he was an assistant professor in mechanical and aerospace engineering at Arizona State University.

 Puig-Suari is a professor at Cal Poly, and served as chair of the Aerospace Engineering Department at Cal Poly from 2004 to 2008.